 It’s vital that decision-makers consider how new infrastructure could impact employee activity and practice.
 Staggering implementation is important, but the immediate effect of introducing new interfaces, practices etc. must also be considered.
 Wherever possible, strategies designed to combat both change fatigue and diminished productivity should be in place before the start of the migration process.

-Many people are surprised to hear that more than half of all IT projects are abandoned during the implementation process; failing to clearly define project’s objectives and impracticable approaches typically being the most common causes.
+Many people are surprised to hear that more than half of all IT projects are abandoned during the implementation process; failing to clearly define the project’s objectives and impracticable approaches typically being the most common causes.

 In my experience, stakeholders often regard project implementation as commonplace and a task that any IT professional should be able to undertake.
 In reality, it’s a speciality and organisations need to consider whether skills gaps are present in their workforce before enacting a Cloud migration plan as a result.